 Location: Nova Bystrice

 Km on the clock: 998 The day started with a little disappointment.
-I just entered the small town of Nauen and stopped at a supermarket to buy some snacks for the day.
-I took of the handlebar pannier and the little bicycle computer off the bike before I entered the store - as I always do.
-Apparently I pressed one button of the computer for too long and reseted it through that.
+I just entered the small town Nauen and stopped at a supermarket to stock up for the day.
+I took off the handlebar bag and the little bicycle computer before I entered the store - as I always do.
+Apparently I pressed one computer button for too long and accidentally reseted it.
 Shit!
 I'm such an idiot.
-I must have had 625 kilometers on the clock by then - probably even a little bit more.
-While sitting outside the store and having a little picnic I thought: Does that mean I've to start over?
+I must have had already 625 kilometers on the clock by then - probably even a little bit more.
+While I was picnicking outside the store I thought: Does that mean I've to start over now?
 It still counts right?
-Oh well, seems like from now on I've always to add those kilometers. :D I arrived Berlin sometime in the evening the same day.
-I brought a bottle of wine as a gift which my friend Vivian and I had for dinner as we were catching up about what happened in our lives over the past few years.
+Oh well, seems like from now on I'll have to add those kilometers. :D I arrived Berlin in the evening the same day.
+I bought a bottle of wine as a gift for my friend and former roommate Vivian who hosted me the next two nights.
+During dinner and wine we caught up about what happened in our lives over the past few years.
 I spent the next day with some sightseeing.
-I felt good to be in the capital again.
-It's been already a while since I've been here.
-There's so much history around here so that someone could stay here basically forever to explore it all.
-However, I left Berlin already the next day being excited to keep going to Czech Republic and its capital Prague.
+I felt good to be in the capital again since it has been a while that I've been here.
+There's just so much history around here so that you could stay here basically forever to explore it all.
+However, two days later I left Berlin and was excited to head in direction Czech Republic now and to see its capital Prague soon.

 The two days in Dresden went by really quick.
 I stayed at a hostel in the Neustadt.
 Lots of other travelers from all over the world stood there as well.
-So I hung out with them in the evenings to chat and have a drink whereas I used the days to explore the city.
-It has also already been almost a year since I was here.
-Last time I came with a friend to spent a weekend and just to have a good time.
+In the eventings we hung out together, chatted and a had a drink, whereas I used the days to explore the city.
+I visited all the places that I missed last year when I came here with a friend for a weekend trip.

 I was excited but also nervous when I left Dresden.
-Today would be the day that I'd leave Germany and enter Czech Republic - excited about all the adventures that will lay ahead of me outside of my home country but also nervous how I'll get along in a country where people don't speak my language and probably not even English unless I'd be in the cities.
+Today would be the day that I'd leave Germany and enter Czech Republic.
+I was excited about all the adventures that would lay ahead of me outside of my home country and nervous how I'd get along in a country where people don't speak my language and maybe not even English.

 I pedaled alongside the river Elbe and could already see Czech Republic on the other side of it.
-I was wondering if I was also already in Czech and I just missed the border sign.
-I stopped to ask two ladies biking the other direction - one in her twenties, one in her fifties - if this was already Czech Republic and if there'll be some sort of sign at the border.
+I wondered if I was also already in Czech and if I simply missed the border signs.
+I stopped to ask two ladies biking the other direction - one in her twenties, one in her fifties - if this was already Czech Republic and if there would be some sort of sign at the border.
 The younger one answered with an American accent: "No, this is still Germany but Czech will come very soon.
 However, there's no sign which says that you're entering the country."
-A bit disappointed that there wouldn't be a sign to take a pic as proof that I really made it through Germany and will enter the next country I kept going for a few more minutes until I reached the border with a quite big stony sign stating that I'd enter Czech Republic now.
+I was a bit disappointed that there wouldn't be a sign to take a picture as proof that I made it accross Germany and that I'd enter the next country any moment.
+I kept cycling for a few more minutes until I reached the border.
+The big stony sign stated Czech Republic.
 How can someone miss that? :D

-And if you enjoy reading it a lot and you want be part of the creative process of future blogs and other content, then you can buy me a coffee on here.
-Cheers!
-Click here if you want to take a look at my equipment.
+And if you enjoy reading it a lot, then I'd appreciate if you'd support me with a virtual cup of coffee on Ko-fi.
+Cheers! :) Click here if you want to take a look at my equipment.

 2 Comments